 The Council meets four times a year.
 Parish Pastoral Councils are becoming increasingly commonplace within the Church and provide valuable assistance to the Parish Priest, enabling him more time for his pastoral work, as well as providing cohesion and direction for parishioners working within the Parish.
 The Council will endeavor to fairly represent all aspects of Parish Life.
 Please contact Maddy Alton.

 The Secretary of the Parish Council is Rosaleen Duddy.

 Readers for the Prayers of Intercession during Mass are always required.
 If you would like your name to be placed on our rota please contact Katy Wadkin.

 Protection of children and vulnerable adults

-As a result of the Nolan Report there are now established Protection Procedures in our Diocese and our Protection Officer for St. Patrick’s Parish is Yvonne Fernandes.
-Yvonne works for Social Services within the Leicester Authority.
-If you have any concerns please contact Emmanual Kum.
+As a result of the Nolan Report there are now established Protection Procedures in our Diocese and our Protection Officer for St. Patrick’s Parish is Emmanual Kum.
+If you have any concerns please contact Emmanual Kum 07904707581.

 Reading during the Mass is an important Ministry and are always required especially for the Sunday Masses.
 If you would like your name to be placed on our rota with a view to reading once every four to six weeks please contact the Church office..

 Our Repository is open before the 6.30 mass on Saturday and after the 7 pm mass on Wednesday and after both masses on Sunday morning.
-We have in stock: Advent calendars, cribs, Christmas cards and Christmas mass bouquets cards, rosary rings as well as the usual greetings cards etc. Please contact Rosaleen Duddy with any special requests.
+We have a wide range of good in stock for Christmas, Easter, St Patrick's Day, First Holy Communion and Confirmation as well as cards and Bibles.
+Please contact Rosaleen Duddy with any special requests.